 Instablocks is a distinctive feature within Instapage that allows you to create page components at scale and reuse it anywhere you want to.

-How this works is that you create a block by saving a specific landing page sections to make use of it across your future designs (saves you the time of recreating of similar kinds of stuff).
+How this works is that you create a block by saving specific landing page sections to make use of it across your future designs (saves you the time of recreating of similar kinds of stuff).
 You can also find some pre-built block sections which you can customize and save as yours.

 Accelerated Mobile Pages are landing pages that are designed to load fast on mobile devices.
-Instapage lets you design pages AMP landing pages using editor.
+Instapage lets you design pages AMP landing pages using the editor.

 Maybe you wish to dive deep to know how your visitors are interacting and behaving on your landing pages…